Edited by: Juan Ruiz

 That’s a total of 69,000 miles worth at least $690 when redeemed via Capital One Travel or $1,242 (or more) when transferred to travel partners.
 This is a conservative estimate and does not include finding a potentially good deal when transferring rewards to travel partners.

-It’s easy to utilize the up to $300 statement credit for purchases via Capital One Travel.
-Just use your card to make travel purchases via the portal and you’ll receive a statement credit, up to $300 each year.
+It’s easy to utilize the $300 credit for purchases via Capital One Travel.
+Just use your card to make travel purchases via the portal and you’ll receive a credit, $300 each year.

 Each year when you renew your card, you will receive 10,000 Capital One miles as a bonus, which will be worth at least $100 when used for travel via Capital One Travel.